Food calculators

 How does the event type affect the drink estimate?

-Different event types have different drinking rates.
+Different events have different drinking patterns.
 A dinner party uses a lower multiplier (0.8) because food slows consumption.
-A cocktail party uses a higher one (1.15) because drinks are the main focus.
-Holiday gatherings have the highest multiplier (1.2).
+A cocktail party uses a higher multiplier (1.15) since drinks are the main focus.
+Holiday gatherings use the highest multiplier (1.2).

-How much ice do I need for my party?
+How much ice should I buy for my party?

-The calculator recommends about 1.5 pounds of ice per guest.
-For a party of 20 people, that means about 30 pounds or 3 bags of 10-pound ice.
-This covers chilling drinks and keeping coolers cold.
+The calculator estimates about 1.5 pounds of ice per guest.
+So for a party of 20 people, you would need about 30 pounds of ice, which is roughly 3 bags of 10-pound ice.

-Is a craft IPA the same as a regular beer in standard drinks?
+Is a craft IPA the same as a regular beer in terms of standard drinks?